All Products

 • A Hologres table consists of user data and metadata.
 In tiered storage of hot data and cold data, you can set the storage mode only for user data.
 Metadata must be stored in the hot storage tier to ensure performance.
 Even if the storage mode is set to cold storage for the table, metadata is stored in the hot storage tier.
 This incurs a small amount of hot storage fees.

 • A low priority is configured for hot data and cold data migration tasks to minimize the impact on user services.
 After you change the storage mode for user data, the configuration does not immediately take effect.
-Hologres migrates data at the backend in asynchronous mode.
-The time required to migrate the data increases with the data volume of the table.
+Hologres migrates data at the backend in the asynchronous mode.
+By default, the migration starts at 00:00 on the day.
+In Hologres V2.2 and later, the migration time can be customized.
+For more information, see Dynamic partitioning.

 • When you write new data to the cold storage tier of the table, Hologres first writes the data to the hot storage tier, and then migrates the data to the cold storage tier by using an asynchronous task at the backend.
 This incurs a certain amount of hot storage fees.